 The Law Library has two labs on the third floor (Rooms 342 and 351).
-Lab 342 is also used as a training classroom.
+Lab 342 is also used occassionally as a training classroom.
+Lab 342 has ten Windows PCs and two iMacs, and Lab 351 has six Windows PCs and two iMacs.
+Both labs also have flatbed scanners with sheet feeders.
 There is a high-speed laser printer in lab 342 and another one across from the door to lab 351.
 Both printers use the university's Pay-For-Print system.
-All of the computers have Microsoft Office, WordPerfect, and full Internet access.
 The labs are open to currently enrolled GMU Law students only.
 Students must present a current GMU ID at the Law Library's Circulation desk in order to receive an access code to the labs.

 Computer Labs - Frequently Asked Questions